 Faculty are encouraged to be creative in thinking about how conference attendance and/or a professional development opportunity can benefit the three areas of emphasis at CSUN (teaching, scholarship, service).

-Specific examples could include:
+Specific examples could include proposals to:

-What are some sample pedagogical conferences?
+What are some sample conferences or organizations?

 If you have never attended a teaching conference, consider one of these.